what substitute for… · baking

 What can I substitute for cream of tartar?

-Best cream of tartar substitutes: lemon juice (1/2 tsp per 1/4 tsp cream of tartar) · white vinegar (same ratio) · baking powder (replaces tartar+baking soda combos) · buttermilk (in baked goods only).
-Function depends on what the recipe needs — stabilizing egg whites, leavening, or crystallizing prevention.
+Best cream of tartar substitutes: lemon juice (1/2 tsp per 1/4 tsp cream of tartar) · white vinegar (same ratio) · baking powder (replaces tartar+soda combos) · buttermilk (in baked goods).
+Match function: egg-white stabilization, leavening, crystallizing prevention.

 The full answer